KhaledAshrafH/Clothify/README.md

 This is my graduation project as a front end engineer intern in Banque Misr (Digital Factory).
 This project was developed by one backend and three front end developers (web, android, and iOS).
 I was responsible for the web front end using Angular and Bootstrap.

 ## Project Description
 Clothify-System is an online shopping website that allows users to browse, search, and purchase products.
 The website features a user-friendly interface, and an administration page that enables the management of products.
 The website also follows the color scheme and UI/UX principles of the other apps in the project.
 The project was developed using software engineering and SOLID principles.
-As a team, we followed the agile methodology and we got the best project in this internship in front end and one of the top three projects in the internship.
+As a team, we followed the agile methodology and we got the best project in this internship in front end and one of the top three projects in the internship as a full project including backend and front end apps.

 ## Project Features
 The website has the following features: